 Plan Description - Employees of the Authority are provided with pensions through the Municipal Employees' Retirement Plan (MERP) - a cost-sharing multiple-employer defined benefit pension plan administered by the City.
+The Authority is not defined as an employer in the MERP plan document, but as described in Note 1, payroll and associated costs of City employees performing functions on behalf of the Authority, are reported in the financial statements of the Authority.
 MERP provides retirement, disability and death benefits which are established by City ordinance to plan members and beneficiaries.
-MERP's financial statements and required supplementary information are included in the City's CAFR.
-The report may be obtained by writing to the City of Tulsa, Office of the Controller, 175 E. 2nd Street, Tulsa, Oklahoma 74103, or online at www.cityoftulsa.org.
+MERP's financial statements and required supplementary information are included in the City's Annual Comprehensive Financial Report.
+The report may be obtained by writing to the City of Tulsa, Office of the Controller, 175 E. 2nd Street, Suite 1570, Tulsa, Oklahoma 74103, or online at www.cityoftulsa.org.